wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Default yes`

 $ossec_rootcheck_frequency
-  Frequency that the rootcheck is going to be executed (in seconds).
+  How often the rootcheck scan will run (in seconds).

   `Default 36000`